Wonder Woman: Odyssey

 [(*) Editor’s note: See Justice League of America: The Final Chapter, Chapter 4: The New Wonder Woman.]

-It rankled the Warrior Princess that she’d had to use an Amazon swan ship for travel rather than the sleek robot plane with its stealth capabilities.
+It rankled the Warrior Princess that she had to use an Amazon swan ship for travel rather than the sleek robot plane with its stealth capabilities.
 “No trace of it can be found.
 Even J’onn cannot register its mental patterns.”
-She and the likeminded J’onn J’onzz, the Martian Manhunter, had become very close lately. (*)
+She and J’onn J’onzz, the Martian Manhunter, were kindred spirits who had become very close in the short time they had known each other. (*)

 [(*) Editor’s note: See Justice League of America: Pyre, Chapter 2: Transformed.]